yeady88/wats3010-project-2/README.md

 ![Information Architecture Diagram](design/golden-ratio-info-architecture.png).

 ## HTML
-See `TODO`'s for location of HTML changes
+See `TODO`'s for location of HTML changes.
+Be sure to remove the `TODO` comments once you've completed the task.

 1. Add `<title>` to all 4 pages.
  - index.html: "Golden Ratio"
  - fibonacci.html: "Golden Ratio: Fibonacci"